Danger, Edinburgh Scotland Travel Mistakes to Avoid So that the Local Edinburgh Scotland Population Doesn’t Hate You!

 ***Since most people ascend Arthur’s Seat from Holyrood Park the trail here can become rather crowded.
-Therefore, go early to try and avoid the crowds (easy to do since the summer days are long).
-Also try and go on a clear day since the local clouds tend to leave a looming mist that obscures the panoramic view of Edinburgh from the top.
+So go early to avoid the crowds.
+Also, try and go on a clear day since the local clouds tend to leave a looming mist that obscures the panoramic views of Edinburgh from the top.

-***Also note that the trail from Salisbury Crags ascends and then descends dramatically.
+***The trail from Salisbury Crags ascends and then descends dramatically.
 Do not worry because you are totally on the right path.
-Eventually the trail winds back up Arthur’s Seat so don’t panic when the trail starts heading down hill.
+Eventually, the trail winds back up Arthur’s Seat so don’t panic when the trail starts heading downhill.

 ***There is no admission fee.
 Plus, the entrance is located near Dynamic Earth, the Scottish Parliament (also free), and the Palace of Holyroodhouse.
 Therefore you can hike Arthur’s Seat in the morning and then visit some of these other attractions in the afternoon.

-Oh hey, who doesn’t like crown jewels?
-They’re shiny and sparkly and oh so pretty right?
-I mean how can you not see them while visiting Edinburgh Castle?
-Yeah I get it, that’s what the internal dialogue in everyone’s head sounds like.
-That’s why the line to see the Crown Jewels can be almost an hour long, that is if you wait on the line to see both the crown jewels and their associated museum.
+The line to see the Crown Jewels can be almost an hour long if you wait on line to see both the crown jewels and their associated museum.

 ***Fun little fact, the crown jewels of Scotland are known as the “Honours” of Scotland and are the oldest set of Royal Regalia in Britain.
-The crown, sword, and sceptre were first used together at the coronation of the nine-month-old Mary Queen of Scots (I thought this was cool because sadly, I think this is the only Scottish monarch that I actually know of).
+The crown, sword, and sceptre were first used together at the coronation of the nine-month-old Mary Queen of Scots.

 10. Discussing the Trams